uk-gov-mirror/alphagov.datagovuk-tech-docs/source/documentation/publish_and_manage_data/get_and_manage_accounts.md

 # Get and manage accounts

-There are 2 levels of access on the data.gov.uk directory: editor and administrator (admin).
+There are 2 levels of access on the directory: editor and administrator (admin).

 Editors are able to publish and manage datasets associated with their organisation (for example, a local authority or central government department).
 Editors and admins can be in multiple organisations.